 Employers of Taubman College graduates include public, private, and nonprofit organizations in the U.S. and abroad.
 Taubman College career services offers a variety of programs, activities, and resources for student development and career growth.
-Students may make an appointment to meet one-on-one with staff to assist in exploring career options available with their degree, map out a plan for identifying and securing a job or internship, and improving their job search strategies and skills.
+Students may make an appointment to meet one-on-one with staff to assist in exploring career options available with their degree, strategize how to identify and secure a job or internship, and improve their job search skills.

 M. Lou Ecken Kidd,

 Typically, a minimum of three years of experience and a professional degree in architecture are required before one can take the licensing exam.
 In the United States, licensing of architects is the legal prerogative of individual state governments.
 Each jurisdiction sets its own requirements for initial registration, examination, and corporate practice.
 Due largely to the efforts of the National Council of Architectural Registration Boards (NCARB), guidelines for license examination eligibility and the exam itself are fairly uniform from state to state.
 However, it is always advisable to check with the individual board to verify registration and practice requirements, as each jurisdiction may change its rules, statutes, and regulations at any time.
 A license is not required to work in an architectural firm; but to have ownership in a firm or to use the title Architect legally, licensing is mandatory.